maxGraph/maxGraph/README.md

 # Transition to Apache 2.0 license

 This project is published under the terms of a [Modified-Apache-2.0](LICENSE) license and currently preparing to move back to the standard Apache 2.0 license.
-From now on, all contributions to this project must be under the terms of the Apaches 2.0 license as stated in https://www.apache.org/licenses/LICENSE-2.0 .
+From now on, all contributions to this project must be under the terms of the Apaches 2.0 license as stated in https://www.apache.org/licenses/LICENSE-2.0.
+See https://github.com/maxGraph/maxGraph/issues/89 for more details.

 # Original Readme below